-UIT Leadership Spotlight: Jesse Adams, Manager, Security Operations Center, Information Security Office
+UIT Leadership Spotlight: Jesse Adams, Associate Director, Security Operations Center, Information Security Office

 Where are you from originally?